 Further advice and information

-Take a look at what other Manchester students have to say about their PhD experience including working with supervisors.
+Take a look at what our student blogger Unene had to say about working with your supervisor.

 Other resources include your school handbook, which may outline specifics about supervision in your area and also see Vitae for some great resources on managing relationships no matter how far along you are with your PhD.